I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 I got the front battery box and support for the six orphaned cells painted.
 I also installed the new Drive shafts,

 CV Joints and Boots.
-These were the last mechanical part I needed to add to the car before starting final assembly.
+These were the last mechanical parts I needed to add to the car before starting final assembly.
 So, I installed

 the rear battery boxes and ten cells in each box.
 Because of the odd shape of the boxes, there are

 several voids between some of the cells/walls.
 I am going to put some anti-static foam in the voids.
 I also lined the

 bottom of the battery boxes with a rubber material.
 I bought one of those 1/4" matts designed to go under a

 treadmill or other exercise equipment to protect the floor.
 This material is very cheap, durable and easy to cut.

 It feels good to be starting the assembly phase.
 I am probably going to get the car running at this stage.
 I cannot really

 paint the car right now as the outside temperature is too low.
 (Really need to paint above 65 Degrees).
 I'll just finish

 the body work and spray some primer on the car.
 (The primer is very close to the body color) It will orange peel badly due